Amazon Women on the Moon: Production

-Amazon Women on the Moon was filmed in 1985 with plans for an August 1986 release, but as a result of the ongoing legal fallout from director John Landis's involvement in the Twilight Zone accident, Universal repeatedly pushed the release date and issued a gag order on publicity for the film while the trial was ongoing.
+Amazon Women on the Moon was filmed in 1985 with plans for an August 1986 release, but as a result of the ongoing legal fallout from director John Landis' involvement in the Twilight Zone accident, Universal repeatedly pushed the release date and issued a gag order on publicity for the film while the trial was ongoing.

 Reception

 The majority of critics agreed that the quality was inconsistent throughout the film.
-Variety called it "irreverent, vulgar and silly... [with] some hilarious moments and some real groaners too."
+Variety called it "irreverent, vulgar, and silly... [with] some hilarious moments and some real groaners, too."
 Roger Ebert in the Chicago Sun-Times felt that the exercise was somewhat unnecessary: "Satirists are in trouble when their subjects are funnier than they are."
 Janet Maslin of The New York Times, in a largely positive review, described the film as "an anarchic, often hilarious adventure in dial-spinning, a collection of brief skits and wacko parodies that are sometimes quite clever, though they're just as often happily sophomoric, too."

 In a retrospective article for Entertainment Weekly, Chris Nashawaty called the film "the beginning of the end of Landis' career".
 He cited the episodes featuring Monique Gabrielle, Archie Hahn, Ed Begley Jr. and David Alan Grier as "inspired", but criticized others for their failure: "You'll never see Michelle Pfeiffer look as trapped as she does in her skit with Thirtysomethings Peter Horton, or Joe Pantoliano and Arsenio Hall as unfunny as they are in their skits."

 Amazon Women on the Moon has a rating of 65% on Rotten Tomatoes, based on 20 reviews, with an average rating of 5.7/10.
 On Metacritic it has a 42% score based on reviews from 11 critics.